2i2c-org/team-compass/product/structure.md

-# Team structure and roles
+# Structure and roles

-We do not have a dedicated team or role for this part of 2i2c, it is overseen by the {role}`Product and Community Lead`.
+Our product area is led by the {role}`Product and Community Lead`.

+We do not currently have any other formal roles or teams within it.